These grants are available to freelancers from any nationality, working in a variety of media formats, around the world.

 OSF awards a limited number of grants to individuals, primarily through scholarships and fellowships offered across a number of different programmes.
 Individuals may apply for multiple grants at once.
 Scholarships are awarded to a qualified person to attend or affiliate with an accredited university.
 Fellowships are awarded to a qualified individual to work on a project in a field aligned with OSF values over a fixed period of time.

 Deadline: Rolling basis

-The Pulitzer Center on Crisis Reporting provides travel grants to cover hard costs associated with upcoming travel for an international reporting project.
-Our goal is to facilitate reporting from outside the United States.
-We support projects across all media platforms and encourage ones that combine print, photography, radio, and video.
-As well as the rolling main grants, there are special grant opportunities.
+The Pulitzer Center on Crisis Reporting provides travel grants to cover costs associated with travel for an international reporting project.
+The goal is to facilitate reporting from outside the United States.
+They support projects across all media platforms and encourage ones that combine print, photography, radio and video.
+As well as the rolling main grants, there are also special grant opportunities.

-Know any grants we’ve missed?
+Know of any grant schemes we’ve missed?
 Please tell us at email@example.com.